logo

 Kakuben Babubhai Ahir - Embroidery Artisan and shareholder of STF.

-My family and I are fortunate to have an organization like SEWA to support my work and today I am the proud owner and manager of SEWA Trade Facilitation Centre the company of ours.
-SEWA and STFC have helped me and my family live a better life and I will see that we take our company to international levels."
+My family and I are fortunate to have an organization like SEWA to support my work and today I am the proud owner and manager of SEWA Trade Facilitation Centre the company of us artisans.
+SEWA and STFC have helped me and my family live a better life and I will see that we take our company to international levels and that the generations to come will help it be globally known through our inherited traditional craft skills."

 blank